 I don’t have access to Australian Ballet photos of this work.
 The image below is from the Birmingham Royal Ballet’s website.

 - Oral history

-In December, I received an interesting comment, which is available at this link, on an oral history interview I recorded with Edna Busse in August.
+In December, I received an interesting comment on an oral history interview I recorded with Edna Busse in August 2014.
+It is available among many other comments, at the end of this post.
 The comment generates many issues associated with oral history as a research tool, most of which have been debated in conferences and the like dealing with the role and uses of oral history.

 I drew on material from twenty-five National Library oral history interviews, and two radio recordings from an Adelaide program called ‘Theatreland Spotlight’ (preserved in the National Film and Sound Archive), in my recent biography of Dame Margaret Scott.
 I think the book would have lost a lot had I not had access to that material.
 Some of those whose interviews I used are now dead—Charles Boyd, Sally Gilmour, Paul Hammond, Geoffrey Ingram, Bruce Morrow, Noël Pelly, James Penberthy, Marie Rambert, Ray Powell, Kenneth Rowell, Peggy Sager, and Gailene Stock are among them—and their thoughts and recollections for the most part are not available in other formats.

 None of this, however, takes away from the fact that interviewees may embroider upon their experiences, or misremember events (sometimes quite badly), which is the thrust of the comment.
 Using oral history as source material is beset by problems and is at its best when used judiciously and when the information is cross checked with other sources (if possible).
 Any source material is only as good as the historian who uses it.